Businesses carry a lighter tax load in 2018

 Purchases of new or used vehicles may be eligible for Sec.
 179 expensing.
 However, many rules and limits apply.
 For example, the normal Sec.
 179 expensing limit generally applies to vehicles with a gross vehicle weight rating of more than 14,000 pounds.
 A $25,000 limit applies to vehicles (typically SUVs) rated at more than 6,000 pounds but no more than 14,000 pounds.

 Vehicles rated at 6,000 pounds or less don’t satisfy the SUV definition and thus are subject to the passenger vehicle limits.
-For passenger vehicles placed in service in 2017, the depreciation limit is $3,160.
-The amount that may be deducted under the combination of MACRS and Sec.
-179 rules for the first year is limited to $11,160 for 2017.
+For passenger vehicles placed in service in 2018, the first-year depreciation limit is $18,000 ($10,000 plus $8,000 bonus depreciation).
+Warning: If bonus depreciation is elected, no additional depreciation can be taken until Year 7.

 Also keep in mind that, if a vehicle is used for business and personal purposes, the associated expenses, including depreciation, must be allocated between deductible business use and nondeductible personal use.
 The depreciation limit is reduced if the business use is less than 100%.
 If business use is 50% or less, you can’t use Sec.
 179 expensing or the accelerated regular MACRS; you must use the straightline method.

 Including a variety of benefits in your compensation package can help you not only attract and retain the best employees, but also manage your tax liability: